Powerlearnproject/se-day1-assignment-FlxBot001/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

+Software Engineering is the process of designing, developing, teasting, and maintaining software applications in a structured and eficint manner.

+Software Engineering is important as explained below:
+1. Software Engineering bridges the gap of innovation and invention as it allows creation of video games, mobie apps, web apps, robots and to a complex systems such as Operating systems.

+2. Software engineering involves solvong of puzzles, which makes every cording practice exciting.

+3. The innovation aspect of software Engineering allows us to solve world biggest problems, and therefore, the applications developed turns to be a help to many people worldwide.

 Identify and describe at least three key milestones in the evolution of software engineering.

 List and briefly explain the phases of the Software Development Life Cycle.
+Explain what software engineering is and discuss its importance in the technology industry.

+Information Gathering

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.